Uniform and Equipment

 - Black polished shoes (no boots, trainers or ‘Converse’ type shoes)

-Black/dark outdoor coat – no motifs (other than the school’s mitre) should be apparent.
+- Plain black/dark coat – no motifs (other than the school’s mitre) should be apparent.

 Ties and Blazer Badges can be purchased from the School office.

-- Uniform: Esquared Clothing
+- Uniform and sportswear: Esquared Clothing

 - Sportswear: Tylers Sportswear